High Performance Tiger Exhaust System

 The System:

-The Tiger exhaust system in it’s stock form, is adequate for the stock motor.
+The Tiger exhaust system in its stock form, is adequate for the stock motor.
 If you would like the car to breath better, or if you have made changes to the intake manifold, and carb over the stock system, then you need to really build an exhaust system to match the intake side.

 We all know, that the engine is just a air pump, and so if changes are made to one part, then the other parts must be adjusted to act as a coordinated system.